er-pkumar/er-pkumar.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a full stack developer, I love travelling to different countries and explore different cultures.
+Apart from being a full stack developer, I love travelling to different places and explore different cultures.